Getting Things Done (GTD)

 Capture new tasks right away

-Whenever a new task comes to mind, make it a habit to immediately add it to your Inbox and worry about organizing it later.
+Whenever a new task comes to mind, make it a habit to immediately add it to your Inbox and organize it later.
 To capture tasks as quickly as possible wherever you are, we recommend installing Todoist or your app of choice:

 • As an app on your computer